-To analyze the effects of providing accurate or erroneous insights in a data visualization post, we conducted regression analysis of count and duration of the main forms of engagement: replies, retweets, quotes, and likes.
-As our explanatory variables, we used the opinion and reasoning error data from Lisnic et al. [6].
-We use the term insight in our analysis to refer to the opinion variable.
+To analyze the effects of providing accurate or erroneous insights in a data visualization post, we conducted a regression analysis of count and duration of the main forms of engagement: replies, retweets, quotes, and likes.
+As our explanatory variables, we used the opinion and reasoning error data from Lisnic et al. [28].
+In our analysis, we use the term insight to refer to Lisnic et al.'s opinion variable, which denotes tweets in which the author explicitly highlights or hints at observations, trends, or hypotheses in the data.
+Non-insight posts share data visualizations without interpretation, such as neutral status updates.
+Most insights are explicitly stated in the tweet text or added annotations, but some are inferred by holistically analyzing the tweet author's feed and follow-up replies [28].

-To model the engagement count variables-the number of replies, quotes, retweets, and likes of a post-we estimated Negative Binomial regression models.
-Negative Binomial regressions are a generalization of Poisson regressions which are commonly used to model count data.
-Negative Binomial models loosen the assumption of variance being equal to the mean used in Poisson models, and as such are more appropriate for our highly-dispersed data, confirmed by the over-dispersion coefficient $\theta$ being highly statistically significant in our Negative Binomial regressions.
+To model the engagement count variables-the number of replies, quotes, retweets, and likes of a post-we fit Negative Binomial regression models.
+Negative Binomial regressions are a generalization of Poisson regressions that are commonly used to model count data.
+Negative Binomial models loosen the assumption of variance being equal to the mean used in Poisson models, and are thus more appropriate for our highly dispersed data, confirmed by the overdispersion coefficient θ being highly statistically significant in our Negative Binomial regressions.
 Additionally, we confirmed that Negative Binomial regressions outperformed Poisson on our data by various other model selection criteria, such as Akaike's Information Criteria (AIC), Bayesian Information Criteria (BIC), and Mean Absolute Error (MAE).
-As a robustness check, we also provide the results of Poisson regressions and model selection tests in supplemental materials, as well as the scripts used to generate them.
+As a robustness check, we provide the results of Poisson regressions and model selection tests in the supplemental materials, as well as the scripts used to generate them.

-Social media engagement data generally tends to be highly right-skewed-with most posts receiving little to no engagement and few posts going viral [35, 36]-which is also the case with our data.
-One of the sources of high skewness we observe is the fact that the distribution of the reply counts has a high number of zeros, with 43% of tweets in our data set having no replies.
-It is possible that there are two mechanisms by which a post may receive zero replies: there are structural zeros in posts that signify lack of interest in commenting on a post (or, being the first to comment on a particular post), and there are random zeros that stem from the fact that the post was not seen by enough people.
-To account for the excess zeros and model the two ways of generating such excess zeros in our reply data, we estimated a Zero-Inflated Negative Binomial (ZINB) regression.
-A ZINB regression is a type of zero-augmented approach that models a mixture of two distributions: a logistic regression that models generation of zeros, and a Negative Binomial regression that estimates reply count.
-Zero-inflated regressions are a commonly-used way to model social media engagement data [37, 38, 39].
+Social media engagement data generally tends to be highly right-skewed-with most posts receiving little to no engagement and few posts going viral [10, 21]-which is also the case with our data.
+One of the sources of high skewness we observe is the high number of zeros in the distribution of the reply counts, with 43% of tweets in our data set having no replies.
+It is possible that a post may receive zero replies via two mechanisms: structural zeros in posts that signify lack of interest in commenting on a post (or, being the first to comment on a particular post), and random zeros that stem from the fact that the post was not seen by enough